 2250: A.S.
-Degree in Office Administration - Legal Office Specialization (60 Credit Hours) CIP: 52.0204 FL CIP: 1552020401 SOC: 43-6011
+Degree in Office Administration - Legal Office Specialization (60 Credit Hours)

+CIP: 52.0204

+FL CIP: 1552020401

+SOC: 43-6011

-The Office Administration Associate in Science Legal Office Specialization option at the College of Central Florida is a two-year program that prepares the student to work in the legal office environment.
+The Office Administration Associate in Science Legal Office Specialization option at the College of Central Florida is a two-year program that prepares students for office positions where knowledge of legal terminology and related communications are essential.
+Training includes emphasis on specialized skills in keyboarding and transcribing, as well as legal office procedures, accounting and business law.